Sephardi Hebrew: Variants

 Closely related to the Sephardi pronunciation is the Italian pronunciation of Hebrew, which may be regarded as a variant.

 In communities from Italy, Greece and Turkey, he is not realized as [h] but as a silent letter because of the influence of Italian, Judaeo-Spanish and (to a lesser extent) Modern Greek, all of which lack the sound.
 That was also the case in early transliterations of Spanish-Portuguese manuscripts (Ashkibenu, as opposed to Hashkibenu), but he is now consistently pronounced in those communities.
 Basilectal Modern Hebrew also shares that characteristic, but it is considered substandard.

 In addition to ethnic and geographical distinctions, there are some distinctions of register.
 Popular Sephardic pronunciation, such as for Spanish and Portuguese Jews, makes no distinction between pataḥ and qameṣ gadol [a], or between segol, ṣere and shewa na [e]: that is inherited from the old Palestinian vowel notation.
 In formal liturgical use, however, many Sephardim are careful to make some distinction between these vowels to reflect the Tiberian notation.
 (That can be compared to the attempts of some Ashkenazim to use the pharyngeal sounds of ḥet and ayin in formal contexts, such as reading the Torah.)

 History

-There have been several theories on the origins of the different Hebrew reading traditions.
-The basic cleavage is between those who believe that the differences arose in medieval Europe and those who believe that they reflect older differences between the pronunciations of Hebrew and Aramaic in different parts of the Fertile Crescent: Judaea, Galilee, Syria, northern Mesopotamia and Babylonia proper.

-Within the first group of theories, Zimmels believed that the Ashkenazi pronunciation arose in late medieval Europe and that the pronunciation prevailing in France and Germany during the Tosafists was similar to the Sephardic.
-He noted that Asher ben Jehiel, a German who became chief rabbi of Toledo, never refers to any difference of pronunciation though he is normally very sensitive to differences between the two communities.

-The difficulty with the second group of theories is that it is uncertain what the pronunciations of the countries actually were and how far they differed.
-Since the expulsion of the Jews from Spain in 1492, if not earlier, the Sephardic pronunciation of the vowels became standard in all those countries, ironing out any differences that previously existed.
-That makes it harder to adjudicate between the different theories on the relationship between today's pronunciation systems and those of ancient times.

-Leopold Zunz believed that the Ashkenazi pronunciation was derived from that of Palestine in Geonic times (7th-11th centuries) and that the Sephardi pronunciation was derived from that of Babylonia.
-The theory was supported by the fact that in some respects, Ashkenazi Hebrew resembles the western dialect of Syriac, and Sephardi Hebrew resembles the eastern dialect: Eastern Syriac Peshitta as against Western Syriac Peshito.
-Ashkenazi Hebrew, in its written form, also resembles Palestinian Hebrew in its tendency to malē spellings (see Mater lectionis).